 - Singular or multiple affairs

 Separation and Divorce

-It is normal for couples to go through trials, periods of disengagement with one another, and arguing.
-Ultimately, when core problems reach a boiling point one or both people look for some relief in the form or separation or divorce.
-Couples try and try to work through problems and become so overwhelmed that the just want to get away from one another either temporarily or permanently.
+It is normal for couples to go through trials.
+Periods of disengagement with one another and arguing occur in every relationship.
+But, core problems can reach a boiling point, and children can often become affected.
+When this occurs, one or both people look for some relief in the form of separation or divorce.
+Couples try and try to work through problems and become so overwhelmed that they want to get away from one another either temporarily or permanently.

-Usually when couples are talking about separation and divorce the problem has already been persisting for a long time.
-Often couples believe there is no use in seeking help when they’ve separated or started the divorce process.
-This process can take many forms, which can be addressed with help from a therapist.
+Usually, when couples are talking about separation and divorce the problem has already been persisting for a long time.
+Often couples believe there is no use in seeking help.
+Especially when they’ve separated or started the divorce process.
+This process can take many forms, which can be addressed with help from a couples therapist.
 These forms include: